Types of butterflies whose wings can be found in our jewellery

 Catopsilia florella

 is a yellow-coloured species of butterfly in the family Pieridae.
-It is found in Africa, Arabia and the Canary Islands.
-It is also called the African migrant as it migrates through southern Africa from summer to autumn.
-Adults fly all year round.
-It is a relatively small butterfly with a wingspan of 54-60 mm for males and 56-60 mm for females.
-This inconspicuous butterfly was first described by Danish entomologist Johann Ch.
+It is found in Africa, Arabia, and the Canary Islands.
+It is also called the African migrant, as it migrates through southern Africa from summer to autumn.
+Adults fly year-round.
+It is a relatively small butterfly with a wingspan of 54–60 mm in males and 56–60 mm in females.
+This inconspicuous butterfly was first described by the Danish entomologist Johann Ch.
 Fabricius in 1775.

 Cethosia biblis